kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/katieholdway.JPG)

-Katie Holdway is a PhD researcher in the Department of English at the University of Southampton.
+Dr Katie Holdway is a Research Fellow in the Department of English at the University of Southampton.
 Her project, funded by the Wolfson Foundation, is entitled ‘Pickwick in the Papers: Dickens and the Politics of Appropriation in the Newspaper Press, 1836-1900’.
 Katie has also written theses on George Gissing’s 1880s novels and the British Della Cruscan coterie.
 She is co-founder and Editor-in-Chief of the open access, nineteenth-century research journal, _Romance, Revolution & Reform_ and a member of the Dickens Society Communications Committee.

 ##
 [**Alyson Hunt**]()